hasanulmukit/flash-cards-nextjs/README.md

-# FocusStudy
+# FocusStudy - A Flash Cards Study Tool

-FocusStudy is a modern Flashcard App built with Next.js (using the App Router) and Tailwind CSS.
+FocusStudy is a modern Flashcard App built with Next.js and Tailwind CSS.
 It is a simple study tool designed to help you memorize information using digital flashcards.
 With features such as flashcard creation, editing, deletion, category organization, spaced repetition for review, and a clean, concentration-friendly design, FocusStudy is the perfect companion for your study sessions.

 ## Table of Contents